 Don’t forget: If you are traveling solo and meeting your friends or family at your destination, ask them to follow the same health and safety protocols while traveling to minimize your risk as a group.
 Share Dr. Cruz’s tips above and always check the local travel guidelines for your destination before arrival.

 Looking for an easy and convenient COVID-19 testing option before and after your trip?
-Easily test for SARS-CoV-2 infection whether you’re symptomatic or asymptomatic with our COVID-19 Test Home Collection Kit DTC*.
-You collect your sample at home, ship it to our lab partner for testing, and receive your secure digital results within 24-48 hours of the lab receiving your sample.
+Easily test for SARS-CoV-2 infection whether you’re symptomatic or asymptomatic with the Ellume COVID-19 Home Test (rapid antigen) or our COVID-19 Test Home Collection Kit DTC* (PCR).
+With the Everlywell PCR test, you collect your sample at home, ship it to our lab partner for testing, and receive your secure digital results within 24-48 hours of the lab receiving your sample.
 A telehealth consult is available to guide you through your next steps.

 *This product has not been FDA cleared or approved, but has been authorized for emergency use by FDA under an EUA.
 This product has been authorized only for the home collection and maintenance of anterior nasal swab specimens as an aid in detection of nucleic acid from SARS-CoV2, not for any other viruses or pathogens.
 The emergency use of this product is only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of medical devices under Section 564(b)(1) of the Federal Food, Drug and Cosmetic Act, 21 U.S.C. § 360bbb-3(b)(1), unless the declaration is terminated or authorization is revoked sooner.
 Read more at www.everlywell.com/products/covid-19-test/.